PROJECT ARTICLES by Fred Miller, MMR

 The below listed articles are provided in Adobe® .pdf format.
 Click on the Article title to download the project article.

 Arduino MicroController Animation Projects

 Multi-functon Animation Decoder.
-This is a DCC decoder used to animate functions in model railroad layout buildings.
+(MFAD) This is a DCC decoder used to animate functions in model railroad layout buildings.
 Each decoder is powered from the NMRA DCC track and receives DCC Function commands from the track connection.
 A brief descripion in .pdf format can be accessed here.
 Two videos of demonstration buildings can be accessed here and here.

 An Arduino MFAD sketch, with CVs set for the Cafe demo building can be downloaded from here.